bazbt3/10cbazbt3/docs/20-usage.md

 1. Read the prompt,
 1. Copy the code *as-indicated* by the prompt,
 1. Reposition the cursor on the input line, paste the clipboard contents, press [enter],
-1. Check the applicatio is logged in again.
+1. Check the application is logged in again.

+---

 ### `Logout = Logout (deletes current auth token!)`
 Easy: